japhir/snvecR/README.md

 binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/japhir/snvecR/main)
 <!-- badges: end -->

-Easily calculate precession and obliquity from an orbital solution (OS, defaults to ZB18a from Zeebe and Lourens (2019)) and assumed or reconstructed values for tidal dissipation (T<sub>d</sub>) and dynamical ellipticity (E<sub>d</sub>).
+Easily calculate precession and obliquity from an astronomical solution (AS, defaults to ZB18a from Zeebe and Lourens (2019)) and assumed or reconstructed values for tidal dissipation (T<sub>d</sub>) and dynamical ellipticity (E<sub>d</sub>).
 This is a translation and adaptation of the C-code in the supplementary material to Zeebe and Lourens (2022), with